skyler-chan/deep-learning-journey/chapter1_notes.md

 6. Activation rule for combining inputs impinging on a unit, w current state of unit product an output for it
 7. Learning rule - patterns of connectivity modified by experience
 8. Environment - that system must operate within

+# What is DL?

+- Subfield of ML, train artificial NNs on huge amounts of data
+- NNs are types of ML models, composed of nodes, each node == 1 unit of computation
+- Nodes connected by weights - representing strength between nodes

+- During training process, NN is fed a huge amount of data
+- Weights adjusted to minimize error between predicted output and true output, done through an optimization algo (e.g. stochastic gradient descent: iteratively adjusts weights to minimize error)

+- Overfitting: when model performs well on training data, but poorly on new, unseen data.
+  -- Occurs when model has too many parameters, too complex, which causes it to fit the training data too closely.
+  -- To prevent overfitting, we use regularization techniques, e.g. adding a penalty to loss function, or dropout - randomly removes nodes from model during training.

+- How do we find the sweet spot b/w over/underfitting?
+  -- This is the "bias-variance tradeoff"

+---

 # How to learn DL